-The Poutama Ara Rau Research Theme grew out of conversations among Māori academics following the outstanding accomplishments of Dr Karyn Paringatai and Associate Professor Suzanne Pitama, with both of them being the recipients of Teaching Tertiary Excellence Awards for Kaupapa Māori and the Prime Minister's Supreme Award for Teaching Excellence in 2014 and 2015.
+The Poutama Ara Rau Research Theme grew out of conversations among Māori academics following the outstanding accomplishments of Dr Karyn Paringatai and Associate Professor Suzanne Pitama, with both of them being the recipients of Teaching Tertiary Excellence Awards for Kaupapa Māori and the Prime Minister's Supreme Award for Teaching Excellence in 2014 and 2015 and then Professor Jacinta Ruru winning this national Supreme Award in 2016.

 Our name, Poutama Ara Rau derives from the whakataukī: Tangaroa ara rau; Tangaroa of many paths.
 Literally this can be understood as ‘poutama’ (a set of steps), ‘ara’ (pathway), and ‘rau’ (many).
 Holistically, Poutama Ara Rau is the philosophy that we've chosen to guide this Research Theme.
 That is, there are many pathways of learning, teaching and understanding that can be taken and shared with each other to achieve the desired aim of reaching the pinnacle of success.